 Step 4 – Apple Shading

-Keep in mind that if the apple has color variations in it then there may be lighter areas within the shaded ones that are simple cause by the color variations and not just the light and shadows.
+Keep in mind that if the apple has color variations in it (as this one does) then there may be lighter areas within the shaded ones that are simple cause by the color of the apple and not the lighting.

-So for example if you have an apple that is red and green the green in the shadows may still be lighter then the red in the light.
-Shade accordingly.
+This can add an extra layer of complexity to shading as you now have to balance between the darker/lighter parts of the apple vs the illuminated and shaded areas.
+For example if you have an apple that is red and green the green in the shadows may still be lighter then the red in the light.
+Try and pay attention to these tings and shade accordingly.

-The shape of an apple is fairly easy to draw but shading an apple with color variations can get tricky.
-If you are a beginner artist and want to draw an apple for practice consider using an apple that is of a solid color and with a fairly smooth shape before experimenting further.
+The shape of an apple is fairly easy to draw but shading one with color variations can get tricky.
+If you are a fairly new to drawing and find the shading part too difficult you may want to consider drawing an apple that is of one solid color and that has a fairly smooth shape.

 For a simpler shading tutorials you can see: